amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Unstr_preconditioners
 _____________________

 Options for each available precondition are set in the ``unstr_preconditioners`` section.
 The preconditioners assigned to each numerical solver are specified in the appropriate sections above.
 Note that only one set of options may be specified for each precondition.
-There is multiple solvers are assigned the preconditioner they will all utilize the same set of options.
+If multiple solvers are assigned the preconditioner they will all utilize the same set of options.
 The ``unstr_preconditioners`` element is defined as follows:

 .. code-block:: xml